All the World Is Here

 Ongoing exhibition

 Visitors enter the world of a late nineteenth-century museum and are transported into the midst of the 1893 World’s Columbian Exposition where Putnam and the Peabody presented their anthropological vision and collections to a wider world.
-The exhibits display remarkable and historically significant items including the dog sledge of Arctic explorer Admiral Robert Peary, exotic materials traded and collected by eighteenth-century Boston ship captains, and stunning archaeological works of art excavated from Ohio’s Turner Mounds.
+The exhibits display remarkable and historically significant items including the dog sledge of Arctic explorer Admiral Robert Peary, historic Hopi pottery, and casts of the Hieroglyphic stairway at Copan which were exhibited at the 1893 World’s Columbian Exhibition in Chicago.

 garuda bird shadow puppet.